Doth-J/node-red-contrib-json-logic/README.md

 ## Check please? 🧾
 In the edit dialog of the both nodes you can enable the `Checkpoint` property, this sets the node to append a checkpoint event to the `msg.checkpoints` array about the logical rule or operation performed.
-Optionally you can add a message on the checkpoint event in the input shown:
+In the `logic` node, you can optionally can add a message on the checkpoint event in the input shown:

   ![CheckpointProperty](https://github.com/Doth-J/node-red-contrib-json-logic/blob/master/docs/checkpoint_edit.png?raw=true)